mogu-lab/probabilistic-foundations-of-ml/_sources/hw-instructions.md

 3. Navigate to the course's Gradescope and submit it there.

 **Checking.** Check to make sure that, in your *Gradescope* submission,
 1. The `.ipynb` is rendered by Gradescope, and that it's not "too big" to be shown.
-If it's too big to be shown, you may need to compress your images as per the instructions below.
+If it's too big to be previewed, try:
+  * Compressing the images you added as per the instructions below
+  * Decreasing the number in `plt.rcParams['figure.dpi'] = 100` at the top of your notebook, e.g. to 50.
-1. All cells have been run and their output is visible.
+2. All cells have been run and their output is visible.
-2. All images you included are showing.
+3. All images you included are showing.

 Homework problems that do not include the output of the code, as described above, create substantial additional work for us to grade, and **will therefore be given zero credit**.